cardboard-iguana/cardboard-iguana.com/log/2021-10-03-tryhackme-complete-beginner.md

 	$LOCAL_MOUNT_DIR -nolock
 ```

-All versions of NFS use port 2049 to transfer data; NFSv1 - NFSv3 also depended on the “portmapper” service running on port 111, but this requirement was removed in NFSv4.
+All versions of NFS use port 2049 to transfer data; NFSv1 - NFSv3 also depended on the "portmapper" service running on port 111, but this requirement was removed in NFSv4.

 * [What is NFS port number in Linux?](https://racinpaper.com/auto-racing/what-is-nfs-port-number-in-linux.html)

 ### Exploiting NFS

-By default NFS shares have “root squashing” turned on — attempts to connect as root are assigned to the least-privileged user nfsnobody.
-But if this is turned off, then it’s possible to set the SUID bit on a file.
+By default NFS shares have "root squashing" turned on - attempts to connect as root are assigned to the least-privileged user nfsnobody.
+But if this is turned off, then it's possible to set the SUID bit on a file.

-NOTE: I don’t see any way to identify that root squashing is disabled from the NMAP scan, so I think we’re just having to take it on faith that it is here.
-Either that, or this is just one of those “throw spaghetti against the wall and see what happens” times that I’ve run into before in online training CTFs (*cough* Bandit *cough*).
+NOTE: I don't see any way to identify that root squashing is disabled from the NMAP scan, so I think we're just having to take it on faith that it is here.
+Either that, or this is just one of those "throw spaghetti against the wall and see what happens" times that I've run into before in online training CTFs (*cough* Bandit *cough*).

 So the idea here is:

-* Gain access to the user’s home directory via NFS.
+* Gain access to the user's home directory via NFS.
 * Get their SSH key.
 * Log in as the user over SSH.
 * Copy the system bash executable to their home directory (`cp $(which bash) ~/.bash`).